gstlearn/gstlearn/README.md

 ```

 Notes:
-  * In the following, all instructions must be executed from the gstlearn sources directory.
+  * In the following, all instructions must be executed from the gstlearn sources directory

 ## Library compilation & installation
 For compiling and installing the *gstlearn* library, execute the following instructions in a command prompt.